Improve your DAW workflow by using a trackpad.

 If your DAW lacks a better integration with the trackpad gestures, there’s a workaround: BetterTouchTool by folivora.ai.
 I’m not affiliated with the developer but I find it’s a fabulous app that lets you customize shortcuts for the keyboard, mouse, touch bar and of course a trackpad.

 Below is the Preferences window.
 At the left column (1) we choose the application we want to assign shortcuts.
-At the bottom (2) we add a gesture and the corresponding key command in the DAW.
-All gestures assigned will appear in the table above (3).
+When we add a new trigger to the table, under the column Trigger Name (2) we add a gesture and under Assigned Actions (3), the corresponding key command in the DAW.
+All gestures assigned will appear in the table.
 They can have a modifier key like ⇧ or ⌘, so the same gesture can be used for multiple commands.
 The only limit is how many your memory can handle.

 Music producers often require to work with two different DAWs.
 Assigning a gesture to the same commands in both applications (e.g. join regions) gives the opportunity for only memorize one gesture instead of two different key commands.

 Let’s take a look to the list of trackpad gestures assigned in Logic Pro.
 I’ve chosen finger taps at the border of the trackpad instead of swipes or other gestures, because they’re more precise to execute and are easier to remember.
 There are eight possible border zones: three at the top, three at the bottom, and two at the middle.
 I use the ⇧ key as a modifier to have more options.

 With simple taps I can move a region to the playhead, join regions, close all plug-in windows, set locators, etc. In Logic Pro there is the option of opening and closing each plug-in insert on a selected track using a key command.
 So I set the corresponding key commands in Logic Pro’s Key Commands window, and in BetterTouchTool assign a gesture to them.
 Now I can open a specific plug-in with a tap.